- UCAS Code: X3L4

 You'll have access to the Education Resources Centre.
 The Education Resources Centre is a library dedicated to education materials and is the best resource of its kind in the country.

-By completing the BA joint Honours in Education, you'll be in a great position to apply for our Primary Education (PGDE) or Secondary Education (PGDE) courses.
+By completing the BA joint Honours in Education, you'll be in a great position to apply for our Secondary Education Professional Graduate Diploma in Education (PGDE) courses.
 You might also be able to continue on to study for your Masters in Education with us here at Strathclyde.

 All honours students will have the opportunity to complete a 10,000-word dissertation on a topic of their choice.
-The dissertation gives you the opportunity to undertake independent research into an issue which is particularly important to you.
+The dissertation allows you to undertake independent research into an issue which is particularly important to you.

 We have two related MSc programmes:

-If you're looking to build on what you learned in your undergraduate degree, this postgraduategradute course for you.
+If you're looking to build on what you learned in your undergraduate degree, this postgraduate course is for you.